atet/learn/capture/README.md

 [![.img/step04b.png](.img/step04b.png)](#nolink)

 * Immediately after you click "OK", ShareX will prompt you to pick a window area to start recording (you can abort with right-click)
-* Once you left-click on an area, ShareX will start recording until you press the "Stop" button (or keyboard hotkeys) on the lower-left side
+* Once you left-click on a chosen window, ShareX will start recording until you press the "Stop" button on the lower-left side (or use keyboard hotkey)

 [![.img/step04c.png](.img/step04c.png)](#nolink)

 * After you stop the recording, ShareX will take a few moments to process your animation and save it out as `*.gif` format
-* Watch my screen recording of deleting the first screenshot we took (right-click on thumbnail):
+* Watch my animated GIF recording of deleting the first screenshot we took (right-click on thumbnail):

 [![.img/step04d.gif](.img/step04d.gif)](#nolink)